Error loading page.

 ebook

-For them, as she Gladstone says, lying is the point.
+Reality, as she shows us, was never what we thought it was—there is always a bubble, people are always subjective and prey to stereotypes.
+And that makes reality actually more vulnerable than we ever thought.
+Enter Donald J. Trump and his team of advisors.
+For them, as she writes, lying is the point.
 The more blatant the lie, the easier it is to hijack reality and assert power over the truth.
-Drawing on writers as diverse as Hannah Arendt, Walter Lippmann, Philip K. Dick, and Jonathan Swift, Gladstone dissects this authoritarian strategy and shows how the Trump team mastered it, down to the five types of tweets that Trump uses to distort our notions of what's real and what's not.
+Drawing on writers as diverse as Hannah Arendt, Walter Lippmann, Philip K. Dick, and Jonathan Swift, she dissects this strategy, straight out of the authoritarian playbook, and shows how the Trump team mastered it, down to the five types of tweets that Trump uses to distort our notions of what’s real and what’s not.

-Thankfully, Gladstone also offers hope.
-There is a time-tested treatment for moral panic.
-And if history is a guide, there is also the inevitable reckoning.
-Brief and bracing, The Trouble with Reality shows exactly why so many of us didn't see it coming, and how we can recover both our belief in reality—and our sanity.
+Brief and bracing, The Trouble with Reality shows exactly why so many of us didn’t see it coming, and how we can recover both our belief in reality—and our sanity.

 Expand title description text

-Publisher: Workman Publishing
+Publisher: Workman Publishing Company

 Kindle Book